Paul de Ruiter

 The building is defined by its transparency and relationship with its surroundings.
 Its most immediately striking feature beyond its transparency is the large, stepped atrium on the north façade, with its solid wood framework and double height main entrance.

-A straight wooden staircase runs parallel to the atrium’s glazed façade, connecting the various floors and study plazas and offering an unobstructed view of the campus.
-Opposite the atrium’s glazed wall, and mirroring its grid façade and outline, are a series of projects rooms, whose north-facing, floor-to-ceiling glass walls also offer splendid views of the campus.
-Just as the glazed façade frames the world beyond for the building’s occupants, so it does for those outside the building, but in reverse, creating a visual spectacle of the activity inside the building for passers-by and others beyond its confines.
-The clear-glass walls thus produce an optical effect whereby the building’s surroundings appear to flow into its interior and activity inside the building appears to be taking place outdoors.
+A straight wooden staircase runs parallel through the atrium’s glazed façade, connecting the various floors and study plazas while offering an unobstructed view over the campus.
+Opposite the atrium’s glazed wall, mirroring its grid façade and outline, are a series of project rooms whose north-facing, floor-to-ceiling glass walls also offer splendid views over the campus.
+Just as the glazed façade frames the world beyond for the building’s occupants, it does the same for those outside, but in reverse, creating a visual spectacle of the activity inside for passers-by.
+The clear-glass walls produce an optical effect where the building’s surroundings appear to flow into its interior and activity inside the building appears to take place outdoors.

-“The clear-glass walls thus produce an optical effect whereby the building’s surroundings appear to flow into its interior and activity inside the building appears to be taking place outdoors.”
+“The clear-glass walls produce an optical effect where the building’s surroundings appear to flow into its interior and activity inside the building appears to take place outdoors.”

 A learning environment determined by students’ needs

-The majority of the building’s users will be students, so we convened a brainstorming session in which we asked representatives from the student body to envision their ideal learning environment.
+The majority of the building’s users are students, so we convened a brainstorming session where representatives from the student body envisioned their ideal learning environment.

-Many of the ideas and suggestions rested on a single fact: undergraduates spend a great deal of time on campus, in one building or another, whether studying or not.
-As a result, the most common request was for a building that offered functional variety sufficient to the students’ multiple needs, which largely related to studying, alone or in groups, and socialising.
-Our design caters to these needs by offering a variety of easily adaptable study areas and communal spaces that recall the public spaces of a large public library.
-The meeting areas have the ambience of a reading café or hotel lobby while the areas for socialising feel more like living rooms.
-The design thus includes lots of spots for quiet study, but also for relaxing, socialising and for getting together to swap ideas.
+Many of the ideas and suggestions centered on a single fact: undergraduates spend a significant amount of time on campus, whether studying or not.
+As a result, the most common request was for a building that offered functional variety to meet the students’ diverse needs, particularly those related to studying, both individually or in groups, and socializing.
+Our design addresses these needs by offering a variety of easily adaptable study areas and communal spaces reminiscent of the public spaces in a large library.
+The meeting areas have the ambience of a reading café or hotel lobby while the areas for socializing feel more like living rooms.
+The design thus includes numerous spots for quiet study as well as spaces for relaxing, socializing and exchanging ideas.

-Academic instruction has changed a lot over the last twenty years, and if anything is certain, it is that it will continue to change over the next twenty.
-New methods will replace or supplement old ones, new concepts will be trialled and introduced, and new areas of study will emerge and attract new generations of undergraduates.
+Academic instruction has evolved significantly over the past twenty years, and it is certain to continue changing in the next twenty.
+New methods will replace or supplement old ones, new concepts will be trialed and introduced, and new areas of study will emerge, attracting new generations of undergraduates.
 To accommodate these developments, the new extension is designed to allow the spaces within it to be repurposed with relative ease.
-In addition, footbridges on all floors enable easy access to the surrounding buildings, a convenience that along with several others promises to yield benefits for decades to come as new educational needs emerge.
+Additionally, footbridges on all floors enable easy access to the surrounding buildings, a convenience that along with several others, promises to yield benefits for decades to come as new educational needs emerge.

 “The building is designed to allow the various areas within it to be repurposed with relative ease”